zhenghuazx/NasRec-SiGeo/README.md

 | 100%          | 0.85                  | 0.66                  | -0.69           | -0.51           |          -0.59          | -0.44                   |

+## CV Benchmark Results
+The benchmark was implemented in a separate repository [NASLib-SiGeo](https://github.com/zhenghuazx/NASLib-SiGeo), which is a modified version from the [ℕ𝔸𝕊-𝔹𝕖𝕟𝕔𝕙-𝕊𝕦𝕚𝕥𝕖-ℤ𝕖r𝕠](https://github.com/automl/NASLib/tree/zerocost).

 ## Example for Recommender System Benchmarks (Section 5.4)
 **Step 1**: Warm up the supernet.
 The warm-up level can be changed by changing `train_limit` argument.
 For example,